rossgrat/wubzduh/README.md

 SPOTIFY_CLIENT_SECRET=<your-client-secret>
 ```

+# Server

+## Caddy
+Caddy is used for both SSL, HTTP to HTTPS redirection, and as a reverse proxy so I can have more than one application running per machine.
+The CaddyFile is present in `cmd/web/deploy`

+Caddy can be installed with the instructions [here](https://caddyserver.com/docs/install)

+### Quick Reference
+- `caddy start` - Starts Caddy in the background
+- `caddy run` - Starts Caddy in the foreground
+- `caddy adapt` - Reloads the Caddyfile, must be in the directory of the Caddy file, else need to use `caddy adapt --config /path/to/file`

 ## Initial Deployment to Server
 1. Copy over wubzduh.service to correct directory
 2. Load wubzdub.service into systemctl daemon